Statuses in Latin with translation. Quotes in Latin with translation

 Ore uno - unanimously

-Peccare licet nemini! - no one is supposed to sin!
+Peccare licet nemini! - no one is allowed to sin!

-Per aspera ad astra - through hardships to the stars!
+Per aspera ad astra - through thorns to the stars!

 Pia desideria - good wishes, cherished dreams